 Three Standard Safety Features You Didn't Know Were Introduced by Mercedes-Benz

 Not a lot of people know that some of the safety features that have become standard in most vehicles today were actually Mercedes-Benz innovations.
 That's because Mercedes-Benz, rather than guarding its secrets, actually licensed its competitors to use the same technology in their vehicles.
 Whatever brand of vehicle you drive, if it has these features, then you have Mercedes-Benz to thank for it.

-Before these came around, seatbelts would often be loosely worn while travelling.
-Every time the vehicle abruptly stops, the passenger would still slide forward in his seat before, in a way, colliding with the loose seatbelt.
+Before these came around, seat belts would often be loosely worn while traveling.
+Every time the vehicle abruptly stops, the passenger would still slide forward in his seat before, in a way, colliding with the loose seat belt.
 This problem is known as "submarining."
-Fortunately, Mercedes-Benz developed the seatbelt pretensioner, which was introduced in 1981 with its Mercedes W126 S-Class.
-This new type of seatbelt stays snugly wrapped around you and preemptively tightens in the event of a crash.
+Fortunately, Mercedes-Benz developed the seat belt pretensioner, which was introduced in 1981 with its Mercedes W126 S-Class.
+This new type of seat belt stays snugly wrapped around you and preemptively tightens in the event of a crash.
 This prevents you from jerking forward.
 It also works in tandem with the frontal airbag by holding you right where the airbag will catch you.
-The use of both a seatbelt and an airbag was a step up from the previous system where the airbag was considered a replacement for the seatbelt.
+The use of both a seat belt and an airbag was a step up from the previous system where the airbag was considered a replacement for the seat belt.

 Electronic stability control